 This makes the triode tube invaluable not only as an amplifier but also as an impedance converter.
 With a triode, a low-level high-impedance input signal (at the “input” or grid of the tube) will modulate a high-level low-impedance signal (at the “output” of the tube).

 In an ideal world, the triode would output an amplified signal without any distortion.

-This output signal from the tube is then typically sent though an output transformer before it is “outputted” by the amplifier.
-The step-down output transformer drops the impedance further to improve damping factor and signal transfer to the connected device (a loudspeaker in the case of a power amp and a line level input in the case of a preamp).
+This output signal from the tube is then typically sent through an output transformer before it is “outputted” by the amplifier.
+The step-down output transformer drops the impedance further to improve the damping factor and signal transfer to the connected device (a loudspeaker in the case of a power amp and a line level input in the case of a preamp).

 The step-down output transformer also boosts the current of the output signal while dropping the voltage.

 Solid-state amplifiers, as the name suggests, are amplifiers that utilize solid-state electronics to amplify their input signals.

 The birth of solid-state electronics (though first conceptualized by Julius Edgar Lilienfeld in 1925) only came about with the invention of the first transistor by scientists at Bell Labs in 1947.